Roderick Chisholm: Persistence and identity

 However, Chisholm's mereological essentialism does not extend to persons.
 Persons, unlike everyday vulgar material objects like ships and tables, persist in the strict and philosophical sense, even when they change their parts.
 This runs counter to his mereological essentialism in vulgar objects.
 He provides various arguments for why there is such a dividing line between the two and why persons are special.
 One argument is from the first hand experience of the unity of consciousness.
 He argues that these evidences, first person reporting and consciousness, are strong and should be innocent until proven guilty.
-He offers thought experiments as evidence including the surgery example and the use of Leibniz's Law (Identity of indiscernibles).
+He offers thought experiments as evidence including the surgery example and the use of Leibniz's law (identity of indiscernibles).

 The surgery thought experiment (attributed to Charles Sanders Peirce) runs like this.
 Imagine you could save a substantial amount of money by undergoing surgery without an anesthesia.
 Instead, you will be given drugs afterwards that cause amnesia of the whole experience.
 You ask your friends and family what to do and they encourage you to skip the anesthesia and save the money.
 They have come up with a solution to help you avoid the pain of undergoing the surgery fully aware: "Have no fear,” they will say.
 “Take the cheaper operation and we will take care of everything.
 We will lay down the convention that the man on the table is not you, Jones, but is Smith.”
 What ought to be obvious to you, it seems to me, is that the laying down of this convention should have no effect at all upon your decision.
 For you may still ask, “But won’t that person be I?” and, it seems to me, the question has an answer.
 Chisholm's point is that our identity and persistence as person is not like the mere convention of the loose persistence of vulgar objects.
 Regardless of the convention, you will still experience the pain of the surgery.
-This is meant to strengthen his position that person's have strict philosophical persistence and are ens per se and not merely ens per alio.
+This is meant to strengthen his position that persons have strict philosophical persistence and are ens per se and not merely ens per alio.
 Persons are entities in themselves; vulgar objects are merely entities through another, or by entities by mere convention.
 Hence, if this thought experiment provides the intuition that we are not mere conventions, then mereological essentialism must be false for persons.